MBB's Pretoria playoffs qualification hangs by thread

 A win over Thunder would have booked the South Africans a ticket to Pretoria in two weeks, but now they have to beat Nile Conference leaders Al Alhy Tripoli in their final game on Sunday, or the country will not have a representative in the playoffs.

-US Imports Teafale Lenard Jr with 39 points and nine rebounds, and Jovan Mooring's 15 points and four rebounds were the standout players for MBB.
+US imports Teafale Lenard jnr with 39 points and nine rebounds, and Jovan Mooring's 15 points and four rebounds were the standout players for MBB.
 None of the players who started and those who came from the bench made it past double figures.

 His absence in the paint was severely felt from the get-go defensively as the Kenyans bum-rushed the South Africans.